Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Canonical Parametric Meta-Analysis

 \subsection{(Approximate) Observed-Data Likelihood}

-Since the number of trials in a meta-analysis tends to be small, non-parametric methods may be unstable.
-In most applications, the distribution of $(\Hat{\alpha}^{g}, \Hat{\beta})'$ is, therefore, modelled parametrically in the frequentist or Bayesian paradigm.
-While parametric approaches are expected to be more stable, they may be sensitive to model misspecification, and as argued in Section \ref{sec:full-data-estimands}, model misspecification is unavoidable when $g$ is not fixed a priori.
-If the parametric model holds approximately, however, the parametric approach may be preferred over the non-parametric approach as the former may be more stable and efficient, even though it will lead to inconsistent estimators.
-In what follows, we describe the canonical parametric MA framework.
-Throughout, we make explicit the assumptions that are made in the derivation of the observed-data likelihood.
-To avoid obfuscating these assumptions with mathematical details, the following arguments ignore some technical details and focus on the main ideas.
-We further drop the dependency on $g$ in the notation for the treatment effects.
+Because the number of trials in a meta-analysis is often small, non-parametric methods can be unstable.
+In practice, the distribution of $(\Hat{\alpha}^{g}, \Hat{\beta})'$ is often modeled parametrically.
+Parametric methods are typically more stable, but they are sensitive to model misspecification.
+As argued in Section \ref{sec:full-data-estimands-a-priori-g}, misspecification is unavoidable when $g$ is not fixed a priori.
+Still, if the parametric model is a reasonable approximation, the gain in stability may justify this trade-off.
+We next outline the canonical parametric MA framework and make its assumptions explicit, while suppressing the dependence on $g$ in the notation.

-Let $f(\cdot; \boldsymbol{\theta})$ be the density of $(\alpha, \beta)'$ indexed by the finite-dimensional parameter $\boldsymbol{\theta} \in \Theta \subset \mathbb{R}^p$ where $\boldsymbol{\theta}_0$ is the true parameter.
+Let $f(\cdot; \boldsymbol{\theta})$ be the density of $(\alpha, \beta)' \in \mathbb{R}^2$ indexed by the finite-dimensional parameter $\boldsymbol{\theta} \in \Theta \subset \mathbb{R}^p$ where $\boldsymbol{\theta}_0$ is the true parameter.
 In most meta-analyses, a bivariate normal model is assumed for $(\alpha, \beta)'$.
 Hence, $\boldsymbol{\theta} = (\boldsymbol{\mu}, D)'$ and $f(\cdot; \boldsymbol{\mu}, D)$ is a bivariate normal density with mean $\boldsymbol{\mu}$ and covariance $D$ where $\boldsymbol{\mu} = (\mu_{\alpha}, \mu_{\beta})$ and